Get all the latest data for Douala

 Could property prices jump again in Douala as of 2026?

-As of early 2026, the likelihood of a broad citywide price surge in Douala is medium, but the likelihood of strong price jumps in specific corridors connected to new infrastructure is higher.
+As of 2026, the likelihood of a renewed citywide price surge in Douala within 12 months is medium, but the likelihood of local jumps in the best corridors is higher.

 Please also note that we regularly publish and update real estate price forecasts for Douala here.